Dr Kate Littler

 Telephone: 01326 255725

-Research interests: Application of stable isotope geochemistry and organic geochemistry (especially the TEX86 proxy) to paleoceanographic problems in the deep past.
-Special focus on carbon-cycling and ocean circulation in the Paleogene and early Cretaceous greenhouse worlds, and the stability of the ancient Indian Monsoon during the initiation of NH glaciation in the late Pliocene.
+Application of stable isotope and elemental geochemistry techniques (to planktic and benthic foraminifera) and organic geochemistry techniques to paleoceanographic problems of the Mesozoic and Cenozoic.
+Special focus on carbon-cycling, ocean circulation, and orbital pacing in the Paleogene and Cretaceous greenhouse worlds, and the stability of the ancient Indian Monsoon during the initiation of NH glaciation in the late Pliocene.

 I am happy to discuss potential externally-funded PhD studentship projects in the broad fields of deep-time paleoclimate, sedimentology, and low temperature geochemistry, commensurate with my research interests listed above.
 Please contact me to discuss prior to putting in a formal application.

-2013 - Present: Lecturer in Geology, Camborne School of Mines, University of Exeter, UK.
-Discipline Director of PGR (Graduate Tutor)
+2013 - 2017: Lecturer in Geology, Camborne School of Mines, University of Exeter, UK.
+Department Director of PGR (Graduate Tutor)

 2011 - 2012: Postdoctoral Scholar, University of California, Santa Cruz, USA.
 Funded through an NSF grant to Prof. Jim Zachos.